1How did SEC amend its definition of “Accredited Investor”?

 8Why are hedge funds limited to no more than 100 investors?

 The so called 3(c)(1) Hedge Fund refers to a provision of the Investment Company Act that exempts hedge funds from certain registration and clients' requirements of the Investment Company Act of 1940 as long as there are less than 100 investors.

 9Can a hedge fund be created to invest in other funds?

 Yes.
 This is called a fund of funds.
 However, a fund created specifically for the purpose of investing in another fund and for the purpose of avoiding the limitation requirements on the number of investors, could violate the various provisions of the Federal Securities Law as it relates to numbers of investors and the qualification or status of investors.

 The 3(c)(7) hedge fund offers securities to "qualified purchasers."
 There are no such limitations on the number of qualified purchasers under the Investment Company Act of 1940.
-However, where there are more than 500 investors in the limited partnership, the entity my be subject to classification as a "publicly traded entity. " Should that occur, the entity may lose its flow-through tax treatment which is one of the primary benefits of the hedge fund's limited partnership structure.
+However, where there are more than 2000 investors in the limited partnership, the entity may be subject to classification as a publicly traded entity, be required to be exchange listed .
+Should that occur, the entity may lose its flow-through tax treatment which is one of the primary benefits of the hedge fund's limited partnership structure.

 Not under Rule 501(a)(1).
 Rule 501(a)(1) accredits as ERISA plan that has a fiduciary which is a bank, insurance company or registered investment advisor, or that has total assets in excess of $5 million.
 The plan, however, may be an accredited investor under a different provision of Rule 501(a).